WhiteflagProtocol/whiteflag-java/docs/md/crypto.md

 ## Overview

 This section describes how Whiteflag cryptographic functions are implemented internally by the WFJL.
-For most implementations, this cryptographic functionality is already available through the classes in the main `org.whiteflagprotocol.java` package.
-For example, the `WfMessage` class has methods to encrypt and decrypt messages.
-However, classes that implement the `WfAccount` interface require to reference certain Whiteflag cryptographic classes, such as `WfEncryptionKey`, `WfECDHKeyPair`, `WfECDHPublicKey` and `WfAuthToken`.
+The `WfMessage` class uses these classes and methods to encrypt and decrypt messages.
+Classes that implement the `WfAccount` interface require to reference some of the cryptographic classes, such as `WfEncryptionKey`, `WfECDHKeyPair`, `WfECDHPublicKey` and `WfAuthToken`.

 ### Example